eCook Meal

 When the roast has 10-15 minutes remaining, place a pan over medium-high heat.
 Pat the Ostrich dry with paper towel and lightly coat with cooking spray and the remaining rub and the garlic.
 When hot, sear the ostrich until browned, 2-3 minutes per side (for medium-rare).
 Remove from the pan and set aside to rest for 5 minutes before slicing and seasoning.

-DILL-LICIOUS SALAD
+Dill-LICIOUS SALAD

 In a salad bowl, combine the Cucumber, the yoghurt, ½ the dill, the lemon juice (to taste), and seasoning.